 We can also provide (vegan) catering for your own occasions.

-If you wish to rent the space, contact the secretary of the cooperative Auri Sipilä (info (a) kirjakahvila (dot) org).
+If you wish to rent the space, contact the co-operative secretary Auri Sipilä (info (a) kirjakahvila (dot) org).

 For inquiries concerning catering or cake orders, please contact tilauskahvitukset (a) kirjakahvila (dot) org.

-All Kirjakahvila volunteers and employees can be best contacted via email, email@example.com (without umlauts).
+All Kirjakahvila volunteers and workers can be best contacted via email, email@example.com (without umlauts).

-Co-operative: The board is responsible for most decisions about the co-operative.
-If you have ideas to put forward, contact the board at hallitus (a) kirjakahvila (dot) org.
-The secretary of the co-operative Auri Sipilä (info (a) kirjakahvila (dot) org) can tell you generally about the Book Café activities and cultural events, renting the space, administration, finances, etc.
+Co-operative: The annually selected board, consisting of volunteers, is responsible for most decisions concerning the co-operative.
+If you have ideas to put forward, contact the board at hallitus [a] kirjakahvila [dot] org.
+The co-operative secretary Auri Sipilä (info [a] kirjakahvila [dot] org) can tell you generally about the Book Café activities and cultural events, renting the space, administration, finances, etc.

 The gallery team is in charge of choosing the exhibitions, advertising them, and putting up the exhibition with the artist(s).
 How to apply for an exhibition.